liveblocks/liveblocks/examples/nextjs-logo-builder/README.md

 - Create a file named `.env.local` and add your Liveblocks secret as environment variable `LIVEBLOCKS_SECRET_KEY=sk_test_yourkey`

-- Run `npm run dev` and go to [http://localhost:3000](http://localhost:3000)

 ### Run examples on CodeSandbox

-- Open this repository on CodeSandbox with this [link](https://codesandbox.io/s/github/liveblocks/liveblocks/tree/main/examples/nextjs-live-todo-list)
+- Open this repository on CodeSandbox with this [link](https://codesandbox.io/s/github/liveblocks/liveblocks/tree/main/examples/nextjs-logo-builder)

 - Create an account on [liveblocks.io](https://liveblocks.io/dashboard)